Early Intervention Works!

 Humane education nurtures respect and compassion for all living beings.

 By teaching children about perspective taking and compassion from a young age, they are better able to develop empathy, which in turn lowers the risk of antisocial behaviour.
 By raising levels of empathy, we also create caring classroom environments, which lead to improved learning – and teaching.

-Equine Assisted Learning & Development
+Animal Assisted Learning & Development

 The programme includes education on the identification and behaviour of various animals that would ordinarily be at risk in the communities where we work.
-Many animals are needlessly injured or killed through fear, misunderstanding and cultural beliefs, which is why education is critical to ensuring the safety of the animals and the humans who would harm them.
+Many animals are needlessly injured or killed through fear, misunderstanding and cultural beliefs, which is why education is critical to ensuring the safety of the animals and the humans who encounter them.

-We use the visits to sanctuaries to learn, but also to develop empathy for the animals who previously lost their freedom, suffered neglect or abuse, whilst focusing on their determination and methods of coping.
+We use the visits to sanctuaries to learn, but also to develop empathy for the animals who previously lost their freedom, suffered neglect or abuse, whilst focusing on their determination and their methods of coping.

 Non-venomous snakes are used to help children face their fears, while learning important self-calming techniques, to reduce anxiety levels and help them think clearly in any dangerous situation.